-If you anticipate climbing a big wall in hot temperatures, here are two lightweight and inexpensive things to bring to make your outing a little more bearable.
+Headed to Yosemite or Zion in the summer to try a big wall?
+It’s gonna be HOT!
+Here are two lightweight and inexpensive things to bring to make your vertical camping trop a little more bearable.

 Sometimes, aid ladders always seem to be trying to trip you up.
 And when you're free climbing, you have to keep them tidy and out-of-the-way, but instantly accessible to transition back to aid.
 Here's a great technique to do just that, from expert climber Libby Sauter.